What is Adobe® InDesign® Server?

-Adobe InDesign CC Server software is a layout and composition engine that powers automated publishing solutions.
-Based on InDesign CC software, it offers the ability to automate the design, layout, and typographical capabilities of the desktop application through scripting and plugins and by integrating into others systems such as publishing workflow, digital asset management or product information management systems.
+Adobe InDesign Server software is a layout and composition engine that powers automated publishing solutions.
+Based on InDesign software, it offers the ability to automate the design, layout and typographical capabilities of the desktop application through scripting and plugins and by integrating into others systems such as publishing workflow, digital asset management or product information management systems.

-InDesign CC Server is a proven and tested application.
-Adobe’s partner and developer networks have created solutions that help customers increase return on investment (ROI) in many ways, including:
+InDesign Server is a proven and tested application with an extensive network of Adobe partners and developers that have created solutions that help customers increase return on investment (ROI) in many ways, including:

 Version numbers of InDesign Server and InDesign desktop should match for optimum compatibility.
 To find the current version of your InDesign desktop version, do the following in InDesign: InDesign > About InDesign.